Curriculum Overview

 Program Faculty

 The UCSF/SFSU faculty includes leaders in the field, renowned researchers, and exemplary teachers.
-Many of the core faculty are currently practicing clinicians at a range of sites, including several UCSF Outpatient Faculty Practices, UCSF Health & Wellness Center, UCSF Medical Center, and SFSU Student Health Center.
+Many of the core faculty are currently practicing clinicians at a range of sites, including several UCSF Outpatient Faculty Practices, UCSF Health & Wellness Center, and UCSF Medical Center.

 Clinical Education